OpenNebula/addon-lxdone/Image.md

 # Virtual Appliance Creation
 This is the structure of a **LXDoNe** image, the same as a unified **LXD** tarball:

 ![](picts/image.png)

 templates directory contains some start hooks that populates files such as **/etc/hosts** and **/etc/hostname**, metadata.yaml contains some required metadata and rootfs  is a basic linux filesystem. **LXDoNe** uses modified metadata.
-This structure can be accomplished by several ways:
+This structure can be accomplished by several ways.
+LXDoNe 1702-1 features a script for automatic Virtual Appliance creation, just run as root **image-handling/build-img.sh** you will be asked for size, release and repository, example values are *600M*, *xenial* and *http://archive.ubuntu.com/ubuntu*, those are the default ones if you just press Enter key.
+The script will result in a raw image called **lxdone.img** ready for OpenNebula, you can ignore the rest of this text unless this script has failed more than once for you or you have containers you want to use:

 - **Standard base image(_Simple_)**: use a standard image from https://linuxcontainers.org/images, and dump it into a raw block device
 - **Bootstrap(_Quick_)**: generate a rootfs using debootstrap.
 This is the recommended choice if you have a lack of bandwidth, as previous one will download an 85M tarball, so you only need a repository, although it may take a while due to every package needs to be configured by debootstrap.
 - **LXCoNe and LXC**: if you have used **LXCoNe** or you just switched from **LXC** to **LXD** and already have a container you want for OpenNebula.
 - **Custom container(_Thorough_)**: create a lxd container and tweak it in order to have your custom virtual appliance.
 In this option you'll use lxd directly, so if it is the first time you use **LXD** it is the recommended choice, also if you already have used **LXD** and have a container you want for OpenNebula.
 - **MarketPlace(_Easy_)**: Download lxdone virtual appliance to your datastore.
 (Coming soon)

 ## Block Device creation